 - Test for the presence of albumin in the urine.

 - Test for the presence of bile salts in the urine

 - Specimens/slides/models and identification with reasons – Bacteria, Oscillatoria, Spirogyra, Rhizopus, mushroom, yeast, liverwort, moss, fern, pine, one monocotyledonous plant, one dicotyledonous plant, and one lichen.

 - Virtual specimens/slides/models and identifying features of – Amoeba, Hydra, liver fluke, Ascaris, leech, earthworm, prawn, silkworm, honey bee, snail, starfish, shark, rohu, frog, lizard, pigeon, and rabbit.

-- Mitosis in onion root tip cells and animals cells (grasshopper) from permanent slides.
+- Mitosis in onion root tip cells and animal cells (grasshopper) from permanent slides.

 - Different types of inflorescence (cymose and racemose).

-- Human skeleton and different types of joints with the help of virtual images/models only.
+- Human skeletons and different types of joints with the help of virtual images/models only.